 Pittsburg Brain Injury Lawyer

 If you were involved in a catastrophic accident and suffered a TBI, an experienced Pittsburg traumatic brain injury lawyer can help you recover fair compensation for your losses.
 Contact our law firm today to schedule a free consultation with one of our accident attorneys at (925) 428-5220 or (800) 404-5400.

 When it comes to dealing with head injury cases and difficult insurance companies, experience matters.
 Fortunately, our personal injury law firm has handled TBI cases since 1982.
-Our legal team has the experience, skills, and resources necessary for determining the full and fair settlement a TBI patient deserves after a catastrophic incident caused by someone else's negligence.
-Nevertheless, Pittsburg's experienced brain injury lawyers can help you obtain the justice and fair compensation you deserve for your TBI, and losses incurred.
+Our legal team has the experience, skills, and resources to determine the full and fair settlement a TBI patient deserves after a catastrophic incident caused by someone else's negligence.
+Nevertheless, Pittsburg's experienced brain injury lawyers can help you obtain the justice and fair compensation you deserve for your TBI and losses incurred.
 Schedule a free consultation today to learn more about how we can help.National Statistics on Brain Injuries

 Without question, the CDC is the best source of data regarding the prevalence of traumatic brain injuries in the United States:

 - Approximately 150 people succumb to TBI-related injuries every day, and

 - TBI contributes to roughly 30 percent of all injury-related fatalities.

 - The top causes of non-fatal traumatic brain injuries include slip and fall accidents, being struck by an object, and motor vehicle accidents.

 A traumatic brain injury's signs and symptoms may not present immediately after a catastrophic accident.
 For this reason, everyone needs to seek immediate medical treatment anytime they sustain trauma to the head.
 This way, a medical professional can quickly diagnose and treat a head injury by performing the appropriate tests.
 Some of the most common symptoms of brain injuries include:

 - Anxiety, irritability, more emotional than usual, nervousness, or sadness